overhaul the signal handling:

 #else

-/* since its usable, prefer it */
+/* since it’s usable, prefer it */

 #undef ksh_NSIG